tmminimalist-sketch/meteora-invent/dbc/quickstart/README.md

 cd meteora-studio/dbc/quickstart
 ```

-3. Copy `.env.example` file and add your private key and RPC URL into .env (RPC is optional but highly encouraged)
+3. Copy `.env.example` file and add your private key and RPC URL into .env (RPC is optional but highly encouraged.
+Visit `https://www.helius.dev/` to get an RPC URL)

 Note: Private key owner will be the owner of the token
 ```bash